tomhendra/courses/10-learning-to-learn/README.md

 This course aims to teach you how to be an efficient learner.
 As recommended in the course, notes should be taken throughout to solidify retention of the topics covered.
 This a **[Udemy course](https://www.udemy.com/course/learning-to-learn-efficient-learning-zero-to-mastery/)**. by Andrei Neagoie

 The course starts with an introduction to a fun technique, memory palace, where you choose a memorable place such as your home, and imagine a scenario or story that you can link to the topics you are trying to learn.
-The example elaborates with using a [deck of cards](https://deck.of.cards/) to remember the first 10, and works remarkably well.
+Applying the technique to remember the first 10 cards revealed from [a deck](https://deck.of.cards/) works remarkably well.

 The course has four main sections: